U.S. Acres: Booker

-Booker (voiced by Frank Welker): A chick named by Orson for the pig's love of books.
+Booker (voiced by Frank Welker): A chick named by Orson for his love of books.
 Booker and Sheldon were still eggs when Orson found them abandoned and decided to hatch them.
-Booker is extremely adventurous and (over) confident despite his size.
-He often chases worms, but can never seem to catch them.
-In the comic, he often called Orson "Mom."
+Booker is extremely adventurous and (over) confident despite his small size.
+He often chases worms but can never seem to catch them.
+In the comic, he often addressed Orson as "Mom".

 Sheldon

 Sheldon (voiced by Frank Welker): Booker's twin brother, who decided not to hatch.
 He becomes very philosophical and introspective over the course of the strip, and begins musing on his "Sanctum Sanctorum" (a small mound of grass).
 A recurring gag has him describe his shell as the perfect living space, which is never shown.